gpelouze/eis_pointing/README.md

 registration steps.
 Each step must specify at least a `type`, chosen between `shift`, `rotshift`, and `slitshift`.

+By default, EIS data are coaligned with synthetic AIA raster.
+To coalign with a single AIA image, add the top-level key `single_aia_frame: True`.
+In this case, the reference AIA image chosen in the middle of the EIS raster.

 See files in `steps/` for examples.

 When no file is specified, the default behaviour is the same as using